-What will be the beneficial outcomes of the company’s new supercharged GE Families Policy for employees in Australia and New Zealand, which increases parental-leave entitlements for primary carers and partners; and ensures that employees who take time out to parent continue to receive full-time-equivalent (FTE) superannuation payments until a child is five years old?
+GE Australia and New Zealand’s new supercharged Families Policy increases parental-leave entitlements for primary carers and partners; and ensures that employees who take time out to parent continue to receive full-time-equivalent (FTE) superannuation payments until a child is five years old.

-Three subtly different views, they convey that GE’s new leave provisions — 12 weeks paid for primary carers; six weeks paid partner leave in the first two years of a child’s life — and continuous FTE superannuation throughout periods of unpaid leave and part-time work, are positioned to support whole families.
+In other words, the new leave provisions — 12 weeks paid for primary carers; six weeks paid partner leave in the first two years of a child’s life — along with continuous FTE superannuation throughout periods of unpaid leave and part-time work, are positioned to support whole families.
 GE leaders are united in developing a company work ethos that complements and draws strength from people’s rich lives outside the corporation.

 Daniel Lonard, CT Specialist with GE Healthcare, is already living the dream.
 He’s on three months paid parental leave as primary carer for Harrison, two-and-a-half, and Hugo, nine months.
 His partner, Donna, was eager to return to her career in healthcare management; Lonard was keen to support her ambitions and to have concentrated dad time with his sons in the most formative years of their lives.

 “It’s exciting,” he says, six weeks into full-time parenting, “because they’re both changing almost daily and it’s so good to be involved, to be there during those changes.”
 But the very best thing, he says, about establishing his own routines, shared experiences and affinity with the boys is the shift in his relationship not only with Harrison and Hugo, but with Donna.